griffinbran/Chemical-Physics-Data-Visualization/README.md

 2. The tab separated text files store original research data from 8 independent channels acquired with NIDAQ-National Instruments Data Acquisition software.
 > * Channels are 0-indexed from 0-7
-> * Futre research may incorporate more channels.
+> * Future research may incorporate more channels than 8.

 #### Errors
 - An error may consist of a communication error b/w laser-motor system & acquisition computer.
 Motors will be reinitialized, and the scan is restarted.